Mobinamoraddar/mobinamoraddar/README.md

 I am a skilled frontend developer with over 3 years of experience in building intuitive and performant user interfaces.
 Currently working at a leading company, I collaborate with cross-functional teams to deliver innovative solutions and drive technical excellence.

-- 🔭 I’m currently working on Next.js
+- 🔭 I’m currently working on Next.js, Typescript and React.js
 - 🌱 I’m currently improving my programming skills
 - 📫 How to reach me: moraddarmobina@gmail.com
 <br />